zoezheng04/RISC-V-CPU/statements/gurjan.md

 ### Testing

-I tested the sign extend component by creating a ROM, which contained a few 32 bit values, these are sign extended by the SignExtend component.
+I tested the sign extend component by creating a ROM, which contained a few 32 bit values; these are sign extended by the SignExtend component.
 I manually changed the ImmSrc through the testbench, since I was testing this without the control unit.
-I used the ROM file I had already created.([commit](8deafdd4bcd85961811da103f1514683d156d496))
+I used the ROM file I had already created.([commit](https://github.com/zoezheng04/Team-8/commit/8deafdd4bcd85961811da103f1514683d156d496))

-Pictures of each waveform for it's correspondin ImmSrc value:
+Pictures of each waveform for it's corresponding ImmSrc value:

 ImmSrc = 0:
 ![](images/SignExtend0.png)